 To help explain what PaperCut NG is and how it works we'll introduce the system by example.
+We'll start with a simple high school example:

-The student's perspective:
+The student's perspective (transparent quota control):

-- 1. Matt is a student at a local high school.
+1. Matt is a student at a local high school.
 He has logged onto the network using his username, matt.j.smith, and is surfing the Internet.
-He would like to print out a web page for his school assignment. - The network administrator has allocated Matt a printing credit budget of \$10.00 a month.
+He would like to print out a web page for his school assignment.

+2. The network administrator has allocated Matt a printing credit budget of \$10.00 a month.
 He can see his current account balance of \$4.50 in the PaperCut Client Tool window.